sarthh7777/SMART_GALLERY-TASK/README.md

 1.Gradient Vanishing/Exploding:

-Deep networks can sometimes face issues where the gradients (used to update the model) become too small (vanishing) or too large (exploding).
-This can make the model hard to train.
-To fix this, you can use good weight initialization techniques and keep an eye on how large the gradients are during training to ensure they don't cause problems.

 2. Hyperparameter Tuning:

 The number of layers, kernel size, dropout rate, and learning rate are critical hyperparameters.
-Finding the right combination for your custom model can be time-consuming and require numerous experiments.
+Finding the right combination for  custom model

 # Transfer Learning